Updated June 21, 2022

 Fully vaccinated means a person has received their primary series of a COVID-19 vaccine.

-It is recommended that people remain up to date with their vaccines, which means you have received all doses in the primary series and all boosters recommended for you, when eligible
+It is recommended that people remain up to date with their vaccines, which means you have completed a COVID-19 vaccine primary series and received the most recent booster dose recommended for you by CDC.

 A booster dose refers to another dose of a vaccine that is given to someone after a specified time following their primary series.
 Boosters are needed because protection against COVID-19 infection decreases over time (this is called waning immunity).